 The Company Secretary also facilitates the orientation of new Directors and coordinates their professional development.
 As primary compliance officer for the Company's compliance with the listing rules of the Nigerian Exchange Limited, the Company Secretary is responsible for designing and implementing a framework for the Company's compliance with the listing rules, including advising Management on prompt disclosure of material information.
 The Company Secretary attends and prepares the minutes for all Board meetings.
-As secretary for all Board Committees, the Company Secretary also assists in ensuring coordination and liaison between the Board, the Board Committee meetings.
+As secretary for all Board Committees, the Company Secretary assists in ensuring coordination and liaison between the Board, the Board Committees and Management.
+The Company Secretary also assists in the development of the agenda for the various Board and Board Committee meetings.
 The appointment and the removal of the Company Secretary are the exclusive preserve of the Board.